By Coach Erik Schjolberg – Mar 4, 2024

 Before a golf round, you will want to work on the art of how to read putting green speed.
 Knowing the speed increases the chance of making a putt considerably.

 Golf courses typically work to maintain a consistent speed on their putting greens, but this is not always possible.
-Use drills that work on getting the ball close to the hole, and establish a good putting tempo in your stroke before you head out to the course.
+Use drills, and establish a good putting tempo in your stroke before you head out to the course.

 Post-Round Putter Practice (On Course/Practice Green)

-Post-round putting practice, or just some time spent at the practice putting green (not for warming up), is where you will get the most of your putting work done.
-Here you can focus on lag putting drills, short putts, your pre-shot routine, your alignment, and more.
+Post-round putting practice, or just spent time at the practice putting green is where you will get the most of your putting work done.
+Here you can focus on lag-putting practice drills, short putts, your pre-shot routine, your alignment, and more.

 You may also want to incorporate some putting aids and alignment tools.